Writing an ImageUpload class in php

 First create a file named index.php.

-At the top of the file before the !doctype declaration we have to place
+At the top of the file we have the php code, and beneath the html

 <?php